Drupal-AI/ddev-drupal-ai/README.md

 ## Overview

-**This the WIP repo that currently contains only the scaffold for the brand-new add-on**
+**This WIP repo currently contains only the scaffold for the brand-new add-on**

 This add-on integrates Drupal Ai into your [DDEV](https://ddev.com/) project, and it is designed to support contribution to the Drupal AI module ecosystem.
 It acts as a glue layer, streamlining